Individual Grants

 • costs associated with pursuing a recognised talent.

-• equipment or other costs associated with trips or expeditions (please note will we only normally make a nominal contribution towards trips outside of the UK)
+• equipment or other costs associated with trips or expeditions (please note will usually only award a maximum of £250 towards trips organised by schools)

 This isn’t everything we can help you with, but whatever you ask for it must help you learn new things and progress in your life.